Lambretta TV200

 The Lambretta TV200 (or GT200 in the UK) was a motor scooter produced by Innocenti from April 1963 to October 1965.
 During this time, 14,982 units were made for and exported to markets outside of Italy.

+It featured a bigger 200 cc engine and a new gearbox which were both improved for the following SX model.
+Disc front brake was introduced and carried over to the SX.
+It was badged as TV200 but was widely referred as GT 200.